 - Products Pages

 - Blog Pages

 - Gallery Pages

-Enable parallax scrolling
+Enable or disable parallax scrolling

 - From the Home Menu, click Design, then Style Editor.

 - Scroll down to the Main: Overlay section.